Fear of the Dawn

 Fear of the Dawn is the fourth studio album by the American rock musician Jack White, released on April 8, 2022, through Third Man Records.
 The album was written in Nashville and recorded throughout 2021 at Third Man Studio.
+It was ranked as the 13th best guitar album of 2022 by Guitar World readers.

 Promotion and release

 In October 2021, White released "Taking Me Back", his first solo single since 2018.
 In November, White revealed that he would release two solo albums in 2022: Fear of the Dawn, which will feature White's traditional rock sound, and Entering Heaven Alive, a folk album, planned for release on July 22.
 White released a video for "Taking Me Back" on November 11.

 In December 2021, White announced the Supply Chain Issues Tour kicking off on April 8, 2022, in Detroit, Michigan.
 The tour covers North America and Europe.
 On February 11, 2022, White released the title track "Fear of the Dawn" as the B-side of the lead single from Entering Heaven Alive, "Love Is Selfish", and uploaded the music video for "Fear of the Dawn" on YouTube the same day.
 On March 3, 2022, White released the song "Hi-De-Ho" (which features rapper Q-Tip, formerly of hip hop group A Tribe Called Quest) as the second standalone single from Fear of the Dawn.
 Finally on April 7, 2022, White released "What's the Trick?" as one last surprise single the day before the album was released.

 Fear of the Dawn was released on April 8, 2022.